Marine engine driver grade 2 near coastal

 This certificate will allow you to work as:

 - Chief engineer on vessels with inboard engines with propulsion power up to 750 kilowatts within the exclusive economic zone (EEZ).

 - Chief or second engineer on a vessel with outboard engines with unlimited propulsion power within the EEZ.

 - Second engineer on vessels with inboard engines with propulsion power up to 1500 kilowatts within the EEZ.

-- An assistant under the direct supervision of the chief engineer.
+- An assistant under the general supervision of the chief engineer.

-- In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.
+- In the engine room of a vessel with propulsion power up to 3000 kilowatts within the EEZ.

 To be eligible for a Marine engine driver grade 2 near coastal certificate you must:

 - Be at least 16 years of age on the certificate issue date